nikhilpurwant/adk-python/contributing/samples/authn-adk-all-in-one/README.md

 pip install -r requirements.txt

 ```
-3. configure and Start the IDP.
+3. Configure and Start the IDP.
 Our IDP needs a private key to sign the tokens and a JWKS with public key component to verify them.
 Steps are provided for that (please check the screenshots below)

 🪧 **NOTE:**
 It is recommended that you execute the key pair creation and public key extraction commands (1-3 and 5 below) on Google cloud shell.